sccn/labstreaminglayer/docs/dev/lib_dev.rst

 ************************

 There are several liblsl-specific build options.
-All of them can be set either in the GUI (cmake-gui or Visual Studio) or on the command line (:samp:`cmake -D{foo}={bar}`).
+All of them can be set either in the GUI (cmake-gui or IDE) or on the command line (:samp:`cmake -D{foo}={bar}`).

 .. option:: CMAKE_INSTALL_PREFIX